Md-HridoyNur/Md-HridoyNur/README.md

 - 🔭 Currently exploring **Python, React.js, and Advanced CSS/JS**
 - 🌱 Curious about **Web Development, Game Development, and AI**
-- 💡 Enthusiastic about creating small interactive projects
+- 💡 Enjoy building small interactive projects and coding challenges
 - 🎯 Goal: To become a **full-stack web developer** and contribute to impactful projects

 ---